-The Electoral Legislation Amendment (Electoral Funding and Disclosure Reform) Bill 2017 has been framed as a piece of legislation that has the primary purpose of restricting foreign donations in order to reduce the risk of international influence on the electoral process.
+The Electoral Legislation Amendment (Electoral Funding and Disclosure Reform) Bill 2017 (the EFDR Bill) has been framed as a piece of legislation that has the primary purpose of restricting foreign donations in order to reduce the risk of international influence on the electoral process.

-However, the Electoral Act Bill will also effectively gag non-profits and charities, as it sets up a series of provisions that will make it difficult for these organisations to speak out on matters directly related to their purposes, whilst it also places restrictions on their ability to receive funding.
+However, the EFDR Bill will also effectively gag non-profits and charities, as it sets up a series of provisions that will make it difficult for these organisations to speak out on matters directly related to their purposes, whilst it also places restrictions on their ability to receive funding.

 The usual doublespeak

 “This bill does not restrict the ability of charities to receive foreign gifts for non-political purposes,” said finance minister Mathias Cormann during the second reading speech on the bill.
 “Nor does it restrict the political activities that charities can engage in with contributions from Australians.”

 But, a range of advocacy work that is currently permitted to receive funding from overseas, will no longer be eligible to.
 And this is due to a general broadening of what is classed as political expenditure.

 And while local contributions might not be restricted in their application to this sort of advocacy work, a new hurdle has been placed in the way of these donations that looks set to hamper their flow.

 The Joint Standing Committee on Electoral Matters is currently conducting an inquiry into the EFDR Bill.
 And it will be reporting its findings by March 2.